Christanne Coffey, MD

 - Application Deadline: September 15th, annually o Interviews: October

 - Application Decision: November 1st, annually

-Fellowship director will meet informally as well as formally on a quarterly basis.
+Fellowship director will meet formally during monthly Wilderness Medicine journal clubs.
 Written evaluations will be completed on a semi annual basis.
 The fellow will be evaluated on the quality of research completed and on formal research presentations.
 Successful completion of the fellowship will be ultimately determined by the fellowship director and core faculty.
 The wilderness medicine fellow will evaluate all components of the fellowship as well as core faculty.

 It is expected that all Wilderness Medicine Fellows will actively pursue research as a focus of their fellowship.
 Fellows will conceive and perform original investigations leading to presentations and publication of results.
 There are numerous research opportunities within the DEM:

 - Research on stingray envenomations presentation, treatment and sequela in conjunction with the Division of Toxicology

 - Ongoing and novel research opportunities through the San Diego Center of Excellence in Diving

 Fellows with a background in Emergency Medicine are expected to maintain their primary board skills in the ED.
 Opportunities are available at both UC San Diego Health sites, Rady Children’s Hospital, and El Centro Regional Medical Center.